aelbagory2023/web-client-pocket/src/components/item/item.anatomy.md

 Indicator if the article is syndicated by Pocket

 ### Derived from
-- Checks for the prescence of syndicated metadata on the item
+- Checks for the presence of syndicated metadata on the item

 ---